Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Application: inverse design of RET isolation

 Applying the reciprocity relation $\G(\rA,\rD) = \G^\mathrm{T}(\rA,\rD)$ via Eq.~\eqref{reciprocityWithVectorsGeneralised} to the above produces $v_n = 0$ as it must, since it is the derivative of Eq.~\eqref{ratio} which is constant in the same limit.
 As outlined in Section \ref{inverseDesignGExplanationSection}, calculation of $\G(\mathbf{r}_{\mathrm{A/D}},\rOpt)$ is computationally expensive.
 However, this problem can be sidestepped by exploiting the Faraday-adjoint relation \eqref{FaradayAdjoint}, yielding;

-\end{widetext} Now, all optimisation positions $\rOpt$ appear in the first (i.e., observation) argument of all Green's tensors which, as discussed in Section \ref{inverseDesignGExplanationSection} and extensively in Ref.~\cite{QEDBennett_2020}, allows for an efficient optimisation process.
+\end{widetext} Now, all optimization positions $\rOpt$ appear in the first (i.e., observation) argument of all Green's tensors which, as discussed in Section \ref{inverseDesignGExplanationSection} and extensively in Ref.~\cite{QEDBennett_2020}, allows for an efficient optimization process.
+We note that the introduction of a bias vector $\mathbf{B}_0$ is only one possibility from a broader class of any bias vector that changes under time reversal.
+One example of a different type of bias vector would be the angular momentum vector arising from using a rotating medium --- this would be an example of the mechanical Faraday effect \cite{nienhuisMagneticMechanicalFaraday1992}.

 The right hand side of Eq.~\eqref{eq:dF} can be determined for any geometry using the FDTD procedure outlined in Section \ref{weakNonRecipSection} by calculating four Green's tensors $\G(\rOpt,\rD;\mathbf{B}_{0})$, $\G(\rOpt,\rA;\mathbf{B}_{0})$, $\G(\rOpt,\rD;-\mathbf{B}_{0})$ and $\G(\rOpt,\rA;-\mathbf{B}_{0})$ --- the Faraday-adjoint method is twice as computationally intensive as the adjoint method where only two Green's tensors are required.
 In the case of the latter two Green's tensors, the direction of the bias vector is reversed to change the properties of the Faraday medium while maintaining its geometry, which is a physically distinct situation to that with the original field orientation, in effect `cancelling out' the distinction introduced by swapping the positions of donor and acceptor.